 C. Additional Information

 Additional information includes two short strings or a short paragraph of relevant text.

 D. Action Icons

 Action icons provides ways for the user to contact the person instantly.

 A button may be included to trigger an action around the object.

 In compact width, content in the profile header is always center-aligned.
 Given the limited space in compact width, when a description is present, action icons will not be displayed.
 As a designer, it is important that you decide whether the main purpose of this screen is to provide the user with a means to contact the person in question or rather to learn more about that person.

 Profile Header with Action Icons

-When including action items, there can be a minimum of 2 and a maximum of 5, though having this many is not recommended.
+When including action items, there can be a minimum of two and a maximum of five, though having this many is not recommended.
 Only present icons that are frequently used in the current context.
 Apply a gray color to the action icon when it is disabled.

 Profile Header with Tappable Name